jazz-o-mat/puppet-macdefaults/README.md

-OS X Defaults module for Puppet
+OS X Defaults module for Puppet 4.x
 ==================

-This module manages defaults on OS X. I didn't write 90% of this, but I can't for the life of me remember where I found it.
-I'm putting it on here for posterity.
+This module manages defaults on OS X.

 #Usage